vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 so I turn 'round and say to Them: <br>
 "Look how nice I am, I'm a gem." <br>
 It wears a wife's make up with class.

 [...]

+They say: "One: good friend.
+Two: kind mate." <br>
+Then: "Three: dear love."
+Please count past three, <br>
+and add more terms to this list key. <br>
+For Her: "Dog, snake, man."
+Then "imp" state.

+[...]